-The start of this rivalry went all the way back to Shingo Takagi’s debut in NJPW last October during the Power Struggle Jr Tag League where the two teams met on the second night of competition.
-Although it was Yoh who got pinned by Takagi in this match, it was the first time that we saw the two in the ring together and the chemistry was obvious.
-Both men had such a similar style and it almost seemed as if these two were meant to be across the ring from each other.
-Luckily, we didn’t have to wait long for another match up.
+The start of this rivalry went all the way back to Shingo Takagi’s debut in NJPW last October during the Power Struggle Jr Tag League, where the two teams met on the second night of competition.
+Although Yoh got pinned by Takagi in this match, it was the first time that we saw the two in the ring together, and the chemistry was obvious.
+Both men had such a similar style, and it almost seemed as if these two were meant to be across the ring from each other.
+Luckily, we didn’t have to wait long for another match-up.

 A Turning Point

-After a small set of matches at Fantastica Mania, fast forward to the New Beginnings Tour in February, in a very un-Roppongi like way, Sho and Yoh came out, grabbed the titles and issued a challenge for the titles at the NJPW anniversary show that is held in March.
+After a small set of matches at Fantastica Mania, fast forward to the New Beginnings Tour in February, in a very un-Roppongi-like way, Sho and Yoh came out, grabbed the titles, and issued a challenge for the titles at the NJPW anniversary show that is held in March.
 It was easy to think that, with the streak that LIJ was on, that it would be another loss for the Chaos team.
 However, this was not the case.
-In one of the best matches of the night, Sho and Yoh managed to capture the Jr titles for the third time since returning from an excursion.
+In one of the night’s best matches, Sho and Yoh managed to capture the Jr titles for the third time since returning from an excursion.

 A Riveting Series of Events

 This match just emphasized what made the rivalry so exciting.
 After beating Bushi and Takagi to gain the titles at the Anniversary show, they then had their first successful defense, Road to Dontaku, on April 26th.
 Yet, it still seemed as if the rivalry between Sho and Takagi was still hot.
 Mainly because each time Roppongi 3k had beat the LIJ duo twice, the pin was on Bushi rather than Takagi.
 You could see this really got to the duo, especially Sho!